TusharLP/Getting-and-Cleaning-Data-End-Course-Project/README.md

 *  Saves this tidy dataset as tidydata.txt which is the end-result

-#To run the code in this repository:
+##To run the code run_analysis contained in this repository from RStudio:

 *  Download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 *  Unzip it to 'UCI HAR Dataset'
-*  open a R console and set the working directory to the folder containg 'UCI HAR Dataset'
+*  open RStudio and set the working directory to the folder containg 'UCI HAR Dataset'
 *  Run the script run_analysis.R from here
 *  tidydata.txt will be created in the working directory